-We believe that nursing is both a science and an art that includes the promotion and maintenance of optimum health standards as well as the care and rehabilitation of the sick and the teaching of appropriate health care.
-It is our belief that the practical nurse is an essential and distinct part of the health care team.
+Nursing is both a science and an art, encompassing the promotion and maintenance of optimum health standards and the care and rehabilitation of the sick.
+It involves the teaching of appropriate health care practices, ensuring that patients and communities are well-informed about their health.
+Within this broad field, practical nurses play a distinct and essential role as part of the health care team.
+They contribute significantly to patient care and helping to maintain and improve health outcomes.
 We further believe that qualified students can learn to become beginning practitioners in the following situations: